AthKouloumvakos/athkouloumvakos.github.io/_pages/publications.md

 ## Publications in Refereed Journals

 ### 2023

+> Jebaraj I. C., Kouloumvakos A., Dresing N., Warmuth A., Wijsen N., et al. "Multiple injections of energetic electrons associated with the flare and CME event on 9 October 2021", [Astronomy and Astrophysics (2023)](https://ui.adsabs.harvard.edu/abs/2023A&A...675A..27J).

+> Wijsen N., Lario D., Sánchez-Cano B., Jebaraj I. C., Dresing N., et al. "The Effect of the Ambient Solar Wind Medium on a CME-driven Shock and the Associated Gradual Solar Energetic Particle Event", [The Astrophysical Journal (2023)](https://ui.adsabs.harvard.edu/abs/2023ApJ...950..172W).

+> Rodríguez-García L., Balmaceda L. A., Gómez-Herrero R., Kouloumvakos A., Dresing N., et al. "Solar activity relations in energetic electron events measured by the MESSENGER mission", [Astronomy and Astrophysics (2023)](https://ui.adsabs.harvard.edu/abs/2023A&A...674A.145R).

+> Dresing N., Rodríguez-García L., Jebaraj I. C., Warmuth A., Wallace S., et al. "The 17 April 2021 widespread solar energetic particle event", [Astronomy and Astrophysics (2023)](https://ui.adsabs.harvard.edu/abs/2023A&A...674A.105D).

 > Mason G. M., Ho G. C., Allen R. C., Kouloumvakos A., Wimmer-Schweingruber R. F., et al. "Quiet-time suprathermal ions in the inner heliosphere during the rising phase of solar cycle 25", [Astronomy and Astrophysics (2023)](https://ui.adsabs.harvard.edu/abs/2023A&A...673L..12M).

 > Jarry M., Rouillard A. P., Plotnikov I., Kouloumvakos A., Warmuth A. "Parametric study of the kinematic evolution of coronal mass ejection shock waves and their relation to flaring activity", [Astronomy and Astrophysics (2023)](https://ui.adsabs.harvard.edu/abs/2023A&A...672A.127J).